 Implementation Research: Impact Investing in the Care Economy

-The research project will generate high-quality and actionable evidence on the financial viability and social and environmental benefits of businesses operating in the care economy, which is essential for impact investors to make evidence-based decisions on investments that hold potential for combining both business benefits and development gains.
+The research project generated high-quality and actionable evidence on the financial viability and social and environmental benefits of businesses operating in the care economy, which is essential for impact investors to make evidence-based decisions on investments that hold the potential for combining both business benefits and development gains.

-Our Project Hub provides more information about this research and opportunities to engage.
-A mapping of over 150 businesses in the care economy across all 3 project regions can be found there.
-We have also produced a blog on Mapping Care Economy Opportunities Through the 4Rs Framework.
+Our Project Hub provides more information about this research.
+A mapping of over 150 businesses in the care economy across all 3 project regions, 59 business profiles, and 20 case studies can be found there.
+We have also produced a number of blogs:

 Previous